Microsoft engineer sounds alarm on AI image-generator to US officials and company's board

 Microsoft said it is committed to addressing employee concerns about company policies and that it appreciates Jones’ “effort in studying and testing our latest technology to further enhance its safety.”
 It said it had recommended he use the company’s own “robust internal reporting channels” to investigate and address the problems.
 CNBC was first to report about the letters.

-Jones, a principal software engineering lead, said he has spent three months trying to address his safety concerns about Microsoft’s Copilot Designer, a tool that can generate novel images from written prompts.
+Jones, a principal software engineering lead whose job involves working on AI products for Microsoft’s retail customers, said he has spent three months trying to address his safety concerns about Microsoft’s Copilot Designer, a tool that can generate novel images from written prompts.
 The tool is derived from another AI image-generator, DALL-E 3, made by Microsoft’s close business partner OpenAI.

 “One of the most concerning risks with Copilot Designer is when the product generates images that add harmful content despite a benign request from the user,” he said in his letter addressed to FTC Chair Lina Khan.
 “For example, when using just the prompt, ‘car accident’, Copilot Designer has a tendency to randomly include an inappropriate, sexually objectified image of a woman in some of the pictures it creates.”

+His letter to Microsoft’s board asks it to launch an independent investigation that would look at whether Microsoft is marketing unsafe products “without disclosing known risks to consumers, including children.”

 This is not the first time Jones has publicly aired his concerns.
-He said Microsoft at first advised him to take his findings directly to OpenAI, so he did.
+He said Microsoft at first advised him to take his findings directly to OpenAI.

 In addition to the U.S. Senate’s Commerce Committee, Jones has brought his concerns to the state attorney general in Washington, where Microsoft is headquartered.